crashingthedance/blog.crashingthedance.com/_posts/2017-03-12-mocking_the_bracket_2017_edition.md

 The only region left is Kansas City, but the Pac 12 tournament champs get their closest pod site.

+> The committee will then place the No. 3 seeds in each region in true seed list order.

+> Each of the first four teams selected from a conference shall be placed in
+> different regions if they are seeded on the first four lines.

+**9. Florida St. - Midwest (Orlando)**

+With North Carolina already assigned to Memphis, the Seminoles can't get their preferred geographic region.
+However, they do get to stay close to home for the first round.

 <a name='latest'></a>
 *Reload for the latest updates*